 It’s been a long day and I’m starving, but I don’t feel like cooking dinner.
 Who am I going to call?
 I search Google for “Pizza Delivery Granville Ohio.”

-So who’s coming to my rescue?
-Well, as you see, only three pizza places show up in the local results under the ads on the first page.
+So, who’s coming to my rescue?
+Well, as you see, only three pizza places show up in the local results under the ads, followed by other organic results, all on the first page.

 (And even if I just search for “Pizza” Google assumes I’m looking for a nearby pizza place.)